Jean Lassalle facts for kids

 http://resistons-france.fr/ | |

 In 2017, Lassalle ran for President of France.
 He received support from the Association des maires ruraux de France (Association of rural mayors of France).
 His platform was centre-right, with tenets of agrarianism, protectionism and ecological preservation. .....
 In the 4 April 2017 televised debate on BFM TV, he introduced himself as the "son of a shepherd, brother of a shepherd, [former shepherd] myself".
 After he arrived late at the television studio, several news outlets took a critical stance at his performance.
-However, following the debate he quickly became the most searched candidate on Google.
+However, following the debate he quickly became the most searched candidate on the Google search engine.

 Lassalle ultimately received 435,301 votes, 1.21% of the electorate, which ranked him seventh out of eleven candidates.
 Lassalle's support disproportionately came from rural and southwest constituencies.
 His campaign cost €230,000, the least of any candidate.
 The bank from which he borrowed the money took his credit card as a guarantee, forcing his mother-in-law to provide groceries for the family during Lassalle's campaign.